urre/obfuscate-chrome/README.md

 + Clone repo or download zip
 + Open upp Google Chrome Extensions.
 Window → Extensions.
 Or goto this url in the Chrome address bar open ``chrome://extensions/``
-+ Click + Developer mode ("Programmerarläge" in Swedish)
++ Click Developer mode
 + Click Load unpacked extension…
 + Navigate to the obfuscate folder.
-+ Enjoy obfuscated web pages when you append `?action=obfuscate` to the url and reload the page.
++ Enjoy obfuscated web pages when you append `?action=obfuscate` to the url and reload the page!

 ### Changelog
 + 2017-12-14: First version released